Incident management and resolution process | Fluid Attacks Help

 After assigning a developer, the Incident Manager must promptly access the incident panel to create the publication, considering the following fields:

-1. Incident name: Reflect the nature of the problem clearly and concisely.
+1. Incident name: Reflects the nature of the problem clearly and concisely

-1. Workaround: Description of how to resolve the issue through alternative methods, accompanied by a link to these instructions within the documentation.
+1. Workaround: Description of how to avoid the issue through alternative methods, accompanied by a link to these instructions within the documentation

 4. Affected components: Use checkboxes to select the affected components, which include:

-2. Web (Airs): Contains our homepage and all information about Fluid Attacks and its products.
+2. Web (Airs): Contains the Fluid Attacks homepage and all information about Fluid Attacks and its products

-8. Mailing: This component is responsible for sending notifications to users of Fluid Attacks products.
+8. Mailing: Responsible for sending notifications to users of Fluid Attacks products

-5. Severity: Options include either major outage, partial outage, degraded performance, or operational.
+5. Severity: Options include major outage, partial outage, degraded performance, and operational

-7. Long-running incident reminders: keep this checkbox selected and set reminders at two-hours intervals.
-This ensures admins are consistently updated on the continuous persistence of the incident.
+7. Long-running incident reminders: Ensures admins are consistently updated on the continuous persistence of the incident (keep this checkbox selected and set reminders at one-hour intervals)

 Once the above fields are completed, click on the Create button.
 The incident will be immediately published on status.fluidattacks.com, and subscribers will be notified.